rawify/Quaternion.js/README.md

 Array toMatrix4(2d=false)
 ---
 Calculates the homogeneous 4x4 rotation matrix for the current quat as a 16 element array or alternatively as a 2d array

+String toCSSTransform()
+---
+Determines the homogeneous rotation matrix string used for CSS 3D transforms

 Array toAxisAngle()
 ---